jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 I am a member of the [Wildlife Recording Society](https://www.wildlife-sound.org/), a valuable source of expertise, and the Field Recording Slack group remains a constant source of inspiration.
 I contributed to a crowd-sourced [Sound Library](https://frscharity.org/Water_and_Ice/) they organised in spring 2022.
 The library is available in return for donations to Doctors Without Borders, The Red Cross and Unicef.

-It's also great fun to find and record unusual objects, and I'm always on the hunt for things that produce interesting tones and textures.
+It's also great fun to find and record unusual objects, and the hunt for things that produce interesting tones and textures never ceases!

 <div class="gallery" data-columns="2">
     <img src="/images/jono/bird75.JPG">